mondoohq/cnspec/README.md

 cnspec scan local -f examples/example.mql.yaml
 ```

-If you're interested in writing your own policies or contributing policies back to the `cnspec` community, see our [policy as code guide](https://mondoo.com/docs/tutorials/mondoo/policy-as-code/).
+If you're interested in writing your own policies or contributing policies back to the cnspec community, see our [policy as code guide](https://mondoo.com/docs/tutorials/mondoo/policy-as-code/).

-## Supported Targets
+## Supported targets

 | Description                      | Provider                   | Example                                                                                                                                               |
 | -------------------------------- | -------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------- |